 Independent research by IDG Connect quantifies the growing security management gap and business impact of external web, social, and mobile threats.
 Survey respondents included 465 IT information security decision makers in organizations with more than 1,000 employees in the U.S. and U.K.

 Organizations must still account for investments in layered defenses to protect users, systems, and data behind their perimeter.
 But, external threat vectors are growing, and cyber adversaries are organized.
-When it comes to threats outside the firewall, digital exploits and exposures are harder to discover, validate, assess, and remediate.
+When it comes to digital threats outside the firewall, digital exploits and exposures are harder to discover, validate, assess, and remediate.
 Incidents are often related to assets, from vulnerable web components and apps, rogue mobile apps and social profiles, to domain abuse, affiliate sites and malvertising, that are not easily visible, known, or under control of IT—if even owned by the company.
 More so, new and evolving privacy governance rules such as GDPR, require added digital due diligence.

 The 16-page report shares findings and insights that should empower IT leadership and security professionals to re-examine how their organizations are equipped to manage digital transformation risks to protect their businesses, customers, and brands,